UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 1. **Analytical Methods:**
    - **Calculus of Variations:** This method involves finding the extrema of functionals by solving differential equations.
 It is particularly useful for problems with continuous time and smooth dynamics.
-   - **Pontryagin's Minimum Principle (PMP):** PMP provides necessary conditions for optimality of control trajectories.
-It is applicable to both continuous and discrete time problems and is widely used for analyzing optimal control problems.
+   - **Pontryagin's Minimum Principle (PMP):** PMP provides necessary conditions for the optimality of control trajectories.
+It applies to both continuous and discrete time problems and is widely used for analyzing optimal control problems.
    - **Dynamic Programming:** Dynamic programming is a method for solving complex optimization problems by breaking them down into simpler subproblems through recursive equations.
 It is particularly useful for problems with discrete time and finite horizon.
    - **Hamilton-Jacobi-Bellman (HJB) Equation:** The HJB equation is a partial differential equation that arises in the context of optimal control theory.
 It is used to solve optimal control problems by reformulating them as a boundary value problem for the HJB equation.